-- 6. Storage behind Seven Oaks Dam.
+6. Storage behind Seven Oaks Dam.
 There is, however, an additional factor that must be considered when the Watermaster Committee estimates the "amount not diverted".
 This factor is the amount of water that has been stored behind Seven Oaks Dam (SOD) and not released by year-end.
 This stored water is Santa Ana River flow that has not yet been measured by the two USGS stream gauges below the dam.
 In addition, water stored behind the dam from inflow in the previous year and released in the current year must also be taken into account.
-The amount stored behind SOD at the end of 2019 was 1,467.6 acre-feet (water surface elevation of 2,176.2 feet).
-The amount stored behind SOD at the end of 2020 was 668.6 acre-feet (water surface elevation of 2,160.0 feet).
-In other words, water was released from the dam that was stored from inflow in 2019.
-This amount was 799.0 acre-feet and was included in the USGS provisional value of 35,287 acre-feet.
-Deducting the amount of SAR water behind SOD in 2019 and released in 2020, and deducting the amount of groundwater pumped from BVMWC Canyon Well (-0- acre-feet) from the USGS provisional value decreases the estimate of Santa Ana River flow to 34,488 acre-feet for 2020. - 7.
-Spills from SCE PH No. 3.
+The amount stored behind SOD at the end of 2021 was 3,191.2 acre-feet (water surface elevation of 2,200.8 feet).
+The amount stored behind SOD at the end of 2022 was 2,088.2 acre-feet (water surface elevation of 2,186.0 feet).
+In other words, water taken from storage behind the dam was from inflow in 2022.
+This amount was 1,103.0 acre-feet and was not included in the USGS provisional value of 19,198 acrefeet.
+Deducting the amount of SAR water stored behind SOD in 2022 and deducting the amount of groundwater pumped from BVMWC Canyon Well (-0- acre-feet) from the USGS provisional value decreases the estimate of Santa Ana River flow to 18,095 acre-feet for 2022.

+- 7. Spills from SCE PH No. 3.
 In 2012, the Committee identified an additional location where Santa Ana River water that is not diverted is measured by the San Bernardino Valley Water Conservation District.
 This location is the afterbay of SCE Power House No. 3.
 On occasion, all of the water delivered to the afterbay is not diverted and some of it is spilled to a small channel that discharges to the Santa Ana River below Cuttle Weir.
 The Committee agreed that these spills should be added to the observed flows at Cuttle Weir to estimate the "Estimated Flow Downstream of Diversions" as reported in Table III-8.
-In 2020, there were no spills from SCE PH No. 3.

-8. Differences in Measurements.
-The USGS estimates of the Santa Ana River flow are based on stream gauges that record data at 15 minute intervals throughout the day.
+In 2022, there were 9.5 acre-feet of spills from SCE PH No. 3. - 8.
+Differences in Measurements.
+The USGS estimates of the Santa Ana River flow are based on stream gauges that record data at 15-minute intervals throughout the day.
 The estimates of diversions are based on the Daily Flow Reports prepared by the SBVWCD and these reports contain only a single value (usually in the morning) for each working day for each diversion point.
-Thus the diversion estimates are not as accurate as the USGS flow estimates and this could lead to significant errors in the "Estimated Not Diverted" value (2,460 acre-feet) as shown in Table III-8.
-The Watermaster Committee will review this item in 2021 to determine if Table III-8 should be revised to provide a better estimate of the amount of Santa Ana River water that is not diverted.
+Thus, the diversion estimates are not as accurate as the USGS flow estimates and this could lead to significant errors in the "Estimated Not Diverted" value (1,866 acre-feet) as shown in Table III-8.
+The Watermaster Committee will review this item in 2023 to determine if Table III-8 should be revised to provide a better estimate of the amount of Santa Ana River water that is not diverted.

-2020 Estimate of Amount Not Diverted
+2022 Estimate of Amount Not Diverted

-In 2020, San Bernardino Valley Water Conservation District observed 205 acre-feet of river flow past the Cuttle Weir at the Greenspot Road Bridge and no spills from the Santa Ana River from the afterbay of SCE Power House No. 3.
-Their estimate of these flows, which represents the amount not diverted, was 205 acre-feet.
+In 2022, San Bernardino Valley Water Conservation District did not observe any river flow past the Cuttle Weir at the Greenspot Road Bridge and reported 9.5 acre-feet of spills from the Santa Ana River from the afterbay of SCE Power House No. 3.
+Their estimate of these flows, which represents the amount not diverted, was 9.5 acre-feet.